Dansby Swanson Player Props: Cubs vs. Guardians

-Dansby Swanson -- with a slugging percentage of .514 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs against the Cleveland Guardians, with Cal Quantrill on the mound, on June 30 at 2:20 PM ET.
+On Saturday, Dansby Swanson (.472 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:15 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Phillies.
+In his previous appearance, he went 1-for-4 with a double against the Guardians.

 Dansby Swanson Game Info & Props vs. the Guardians